aborsim/Conform/README.md

 I was looking around for a good open source GPL batch converter.
 But every single one I found seemed to be slow and only able to process one file at a time.
 So I wrote an FFmpeg wrapper that can take on several files at once.
 Enjoy!
 And report any bugs you find so that I can fix them. :)

 # Building Instructions
 This project has only been tested to work on Linux (Linux Mint 17) and is unlikely to work on any other OS at the moment.
-It project requires Qt5, FFmpeg, and jsoncpp.
+It requires Qt5, FFmpeg, and jsoncpp.
 The following commands should have you covered:
 ```
 sudo add-apt-repository ppa:ppa:mc3man/trusty-media
 sudo apt-get update